mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/activities/external-object-activities/delete-external-object.md

 ## 2 Activity Properties

-To manage the properties of the activity, double click the **Delete external object** activity, or right-click the activity and select **Properties**.
+To manage the properties of the activity, double-click the **Delete external object** activity, or right-click the activity and select **Properties**.

 Single-clicking on the activity displays the properties in the **Properties** pane.